ControlledChaos/controlled-chaos-plugin/README.md

 * Add option to hard crop the medium and/or large image sizes
 * Add option to allow SVG uploads to the Media Library

+## Extensibility

+The settings pages are equipped with filters for addon plugins to integrate easily.

+The [Controlled Chaos Addon](https://github.com/ControlledChaos/controlled-chaos-addon) plugin is built as a starter plugin for extending this plugin.